Exam day

 Schedule breaks

 There are regular breaks in your exam schedule.
-You either sit outside your next station or an invigilator will lead you to a break room.
-If you need the toilet, an invigilator will escort you.
+An invigilator will lead you to a break room.
+The room contains some mindfulness activities which you may engage with, if desired.

 Hand hygiene